microsoft/charticulator.com/_docs/01_getting_started.md

 2. **Toolbar**: widgets for specifying Marks, Links, Guides, Plot Segments, and Scaffolds.

+3. **Chart Canvas**: a canvas for specifying the chart design.

-3. **Glyph Editor**: a canvas for specifying the glyph design.
+4. **Glyph Editor**: a canvas for specifying the glyph design.

-4. **Layers Panel**: listing the contents of the chart and glyph designs.
+5. **Layers Panel**: listing the contents of the chart and glyph designs.

-5. **Attributes Panel**: widgets for specifying the attributes and data bindings for each layer.
+6. **Attributes Panel**: widgets for specifying the attributes and data bindings for each layer.

-6. **Chart Canvas**: a canvas for specifying the chart design.
+7. **Scales Panel**: listing the scales used in the chart.

 {% include image.html src="/images/docs/ui-components.png" alt="User interface" %}

-You can customize the position, size, and docking status of the *Glyph Editor*, *Layers Panel*, and *Attributes Panel*.
+You can customize the position, size, and docking status of the *Glyph Editor*, *Layers Panel*, *Attributes Panel*, and *Scales Panel*.
 Click the dock status icon in the top right corner of each view to toggle its docking status.
 When the view is undocked, you can change its position and size.

 {% include image.html src="/images/docs/floating-panels.png" alt="Floating Panels" center="true" width="450px" %}